Inca · Machu Picchu · Amazon

 The Pampas — the vast, fertile grasslands of central Argentina and Uruguay — produced the wealth that built Buenos Aires, one of the world’s most culturally dense cities.
 Recoleta, Palermo, San Telmo; tango milongas; Mendoza’s Malbec region in the Andean foothills; estancias (working cattle ranches, most open for tourist stays).
 Uruguay’s Montevideo, three hours by ferry across the Río de la Plata, is one of South America’s most liveable and undervisited cities — compact, safe, and with excellent wine and food culture.

-Argentina's informal dollar exchange rate effectively gives Australian travellers 30–60% more purchasing power than the official rate.
-Carry USD or use Wise to transfer AUD→USD, then exchange at a reputable casa de cambio on arrival.
+Argentina’s informal dollar exchange (the “blue dollar”) effectively gives Australian travellers significantly more purchasing power than the official rate.
+Carry crisp USD or use Wise to transfer AUD→USD, then exchange at a reputable casa de cambio on arrival.
 This single tip transforms the budget calculus of the entire trip.

 🐢 The Pacific Islands & Atacama

-Ecuador's Galápagos Islands — Darwin's living laboratory, 40% endemic species, animals with no fear of humans — remain the world's most significant wildlife destination.
+Ecuador’s Galápagos Islands — Darwin’s living laboratory, with extraordinary levels of endemism, animals with no fear of humans — remain the world’s most significant wildlife destination.
 Giant tortoises, marine iguanas, blue-footed boobies, and Galápagos penguins are reliably encountered on walks and snorkel tours.
-On the mainland, Chile's Atacama Desert (base: San Pedro de Atacama) offers active geysers, flamingo-dotted mineral lakes, lunar lava landscapes, and the world's finest stargazing — at altitude, in zero humidity, with no light pollution in any direction.
+On the mainland, Chile’s Atacama Desert (base: San Pedro de Atacama) offers active geysers, flamingo-dotted mineral lakes, lunar lava landscapes, and some of the world’s finest stargazing — at altitude, in zero humidity, with no light pollution in any direction.

 Galápagos visitor numbers are strictly controlled.
 All visitors must travel with a licensed naturalist guide; certain islands have daily caps.
 Pre-book a licensed multi-day boat circuit through a certified operator (Metropolitan Touring, Ecoventura, Silversea Expeditions) 3–4 months ahead.